ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

 simulants who give (live or still) birth after a full term pregnancy.
 This page documents how to model the baseline burden of obstructed labor and uterine rupture.
-Other simulation components such as c-sections will affect the rates of the pages for the corresponding :ref:`intervention <intervention_models>` or :ref:`risk effects <risk_effects_models>` model.
+Other simulation components such as c-sections will affect the rates of obstructed labor; the pages for the corresponding :ref:`intervention <intervention_models>` or :ref:`risk effects <risk_effects_models>` model.

 Summary of modeling strategy